Alan Reddrop Research Grant for Family Business

 At all speaking engagements and publications arising from the research grant, recipients will provide the following acknowledgement: “I/the author acknowledge/s with gratitude the award of the Alan Reddrop Research Grant for Family Business for supporting this research.”

 The grant will be awarded on the basis of the field of research, written statement, and academic merit including academic record‚ publications and/or professional experience, and where applicable, performance at interview.

-Candidates may be in receipt of other scholarships or grants administered by UniSA.
+Research degree students may be in receipt of other scholarships or grants administered by UniSA.